swissmanu/mse-thesis/content/content.md

 Based on the premise of "readiness to hand", I developed a practical debugging tool for reactive programming with RxJS, which makes manual print statements in this context obsolete.

-In this summative thesis, I consolidate my research results documented and published in research papers.
-I will conclude the introduction with an overview on relevant programming paradigms and the specific debugging challenges they carry.
-In [@sec:related-work]
+In this summative thesis, I consolidate my research results documented and published in two research papers.
+I will complete this introduction with an overview on relevant programming paradigms and the specific debugging challenges they carry.
+Relevant work will be discussed in [@sec:related-work], followed by an overview on the full research process and its results in [@sec:research-process]. [@sec:future-work] presents a list of opportunities for future work and highlights provisions taken to ensure sustainability of the demonstrated results.
+Before the reader is left with the study of the research papers in the appendix, I will wrap up on the topic of debugging support for reactive programming with RxJS in [@sec:conclusion].

 ## Programming Paradigms